 How to Transform Your Rub into a Liquid Gold Glaze

-The real magic happens when you combine this rub with liquids to make a hot honey sauce recipe, because that is when all the flavors truly come alive.
-This method also mimics the popular condiments you often see drizzled over fried chicken and pizza, so it works perfectly for recreating those bold, crave-worthy bites at home.
+The real magic begins when you combine this rub with liquids to create a hot honey sauce recipe, because that is the moment when every flavor comes to life.
+As you blend it, you’ll notice how it mirrors the popular condiments you often see drizzled over fried chicken and pizza.
+Consequently, it becomes the perfect way to recreate those bold, crave-worthy bites right in your own kitchen.

 To Make the Glaze: